rlzh/cs754-p3/README.md

 ## Setup

+Pre-req shared:
+* nuctl 1.2.2
+* kubectl 1.14.0
+* rabbitmq 3.8.1

-Pre-req on k8s:
+Pre-req only for k8s:
 * setup k8s cluster based on instructions above

-Pre-req on minikube:
+Pre-req only for minikube:
 * install minikube (working version 1.0.0. latest doesn't seem to work)
 * install hyperkit (macOS) or virtualbox (linux)
 * install docker-machine-driver-hyperkit?? (not sure about this for non-macOS)